Best Practices for Hosting a Channel Partner Summit & Other Partner Events

 event attendees donate bikes to childrenAbove: Event attendees give back by donating bikes to children.

-Best Practices for Regionality
+Best practices for regionality

 Reaching people where they are is another event trend.
 Road shows have evolved into a popular, effective and flexible means of promotion and direct partner approach.
 The value of doing a road show is an increase in brand or product exposure and the opportunity to build FOMO within your target audience.
 Using smaller scale regional events can be the perfect use of events.
 You’ll want to make sure the event: